 How to set up Next.js app router analytics, feature flags, and more

 Next.js is one of the most popular frameworks for building web apps.
-Need to know what users are doing in these apps or release a feature safely?
+Have one and need to know what users are doing in these apps or release a feature safely?
 PostHog can help.

 In this tutorial, we'll create a simple Next.js app and set up PostHog on the client and server side.
 We'll also capture pageviews and custom events, set up feature flags, and more.